Whaleback Shell Midden: Threats to middens

 Over 2,000 other middens exist along the Maine coast but many of their locations are undisclosed due to fear of looting.
 Unfortunately, looting is not the only threat they face.
 As sea levels rise due to climate change, middens like Whaleback have been swept away to the ocean.
 The thousands of other middens can offer equally compelling evidence of early-Maine habitation, geology, biology, and many more important disciplines.
 For example, one midden site has helped scientists piece together that at one point, there was a great deal of swordfish being caught within the Gulf of Maine despite being a deep-sea fish that could prove difficult to catch with dugouts.
 This challenges our understanding of early maritime technology.
-Though the need to conduct studies on these studies should be done, it is important to note that they should be carried out with the approval of the landowner on whose property the middens are located, as well as with the associated tribes.
-To start the process of either studying a shell midden or formally recognizing a midden, interested parties can become involved in the University of Maine ‘Midden Minders’ project which seeks to catalog the various sites along the coast and document the impact of shoreline change.

 State historic site

 The area around the remains of the Whaleback is a Maine state historic site, first opened for a full season in 2005, with some historical displays and a hiking trail.